Duty and Choice: The Evolution of the Study of Voting and Voters

 5 The Preferences of Voters and Non-Voters in Canada (1988−2008)

 6 The Economy and Federal Election Outcomes in Canada: Taking Provincial Economic Conditions into Account

 Richard Nadeau, Éric Bélanger, and Bruno Jérôme

 7 Who Responds to Election Campaigns?
 The Two-Moderator Model Revisited

 Patrick Fournier, Fred Cutler, and Stuart Soroka

 8 Bureaucrats, Policy Attitudes, and Political Behaviour: A Reappraisal

 Part III: Electoral Systems

-9. How Electoral Systems Shape What Voters Think About Democracy by Christopher J. Anderson
+9 How Electoral Systems Shape What Voters Think about Democracy

 Subjects and Courses